-Similarly to the other two formats, the moneyline can be used by punters to calculate their payouts on winning bets.
+Of course, we will also provide a way to calculate your potential profit when you see American odds.
 Luckily, the formula we use is pretty much identical to the previous two, at least when your odds are expressed with a positive number.
 Therefore, your potential winnings are equal to the staked amount multiplied by the positive odds divided by 100.
 Here are two examples for clarification:

 - $40 x (130/100) = $52 in net profits